Nooshin Kiankhooy, MA, LCPC, CEDS-S

 For me, therapy is all about empowerment.
 Whether you have a difficult decision to make, a boundary to uphold, or feel the need to change patterns in your daily life, my goal is to walk along side you as you explore not only what shapes the present, but how the future can be different.
 In our work, I will take a relational approach that mixes honesty and empathy to help you reach the goals that you are striving towards.

 I received my Master’s in Clinical Mental Health Counseling from George Washington University in 2019.
 Since graduating, I have been working at an eating disorder facility that provides day treatment and intensive outpatient support to women struggling with eating disorders.
-I currently hold an LGPC from the state of Maryland and receive clinical supervision from Nooshin Kiankhooy.

-Abby Hock, MSW, LMSW
+Abby Hock, MSW, LCSW-C